FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/python_udf_in_hive.md

 At this point we need to make sure that the script is executed in a reducer step.
-We assure this by defining a subselect that reads from our `foo` table and clusters by the `type`. `CLUSTER BY` which is a shortcut for `DISTRIBUTE BY` followed by `SORT BY` asserts that rows having the same `type` column are also located on the same reducer.
-Furthermore, the implicit `SORT BY` orders within a reducer the rows with respect to the `type` column.
-The overall result are consecutive partitions of a given type (car and bike in our case) whereas each partition resides on a single reducer.
+We assure this by defining a subselect that reads from our `foo` table and clusters by the `vtype`. `CLUSTER BY` which is a shortcut for `DISTRIBUTE BY` followed by `SORT BY` asserts that rows having the same `vtype` column are also located on the same reducer.
+Furthermore, the implicit `SORT BY` orders within a reducer the rows with respect to the `vtype` column.
+The overall result are consecutive partitions of a given vehicle type (car and bike in our case) whereas each partition resides on a single reducer.
 Finally, our script is fed the whole data on a single reducer and needs to figure out itself where one partition ends and another one starts (what we did with `itertools.groupby`).

+## Finally

 Since our little task is now accomplished, it should also be noted that there are some more Python libraries one should know when working with Hive.